wede-kind/fidoSSL/.github/README.md

 ### Features

-- Implements FIDO authentication within the TLS protocol
+- Implements FIDO2 authentication within the TLS protocol
 - Uses the TLS1.3 extension mechanism ([RFC 8446](https://datatracker.ietf.org/doc/html/rfc8446#section-4.2))
-- fidoSSL is crafted as a shared library, facilitating its addition to  projects as OpenSSL callbacks.
+- fidoSSL is compiled as C-library, facilitating its addition to  projects as OpenSSL callbacks.
 This design allows the use of a custom  extension without the need for modifying or patching the OpenSSL source code.
 However, it necessitates adaptations within the application's source code to integrate the FIDO-based authentication capabilities effectively.

 ### Prerequisites